pistatium/mochinage/README.md

-= Mochinage on Cocos2d-x =
+# Mochinage on Cocos2d-x

-this is test game for cocos2d-x development.
+This is test game for cocos2d-x development.